pelson/scitools.org.uk/documents/CLAs/SciTools-CLA.md

 The license chosen for a SciTools project shall be one of the open source licenses from the list maintained by the Open Source Initiative (OSI) (https://opensource.org/licenses).

-You agree and acknowledge that the Met Office and its licensees may sublicense and distribute your Contributions under any subsequent version of the license specified for the SciTools project to which your Contribution was made.
+You agree and acknowledge that SciTools projects may sublicense and distribute your Contributions under any subsequent version of the license specified for the SciTools project to which your Contribution was made.
 Furthermore, You agree that, by agreement through the standard SciTools governance process, a SciTools project may change the license (and this CLA) from time to time to an alternative open source license from the list maintained by the OSI in order to suit the evolution of the Project.
-A [history of approved CLAs is available at ... .

 ## 3. Intellectual property infringement